-Born on 13 May 1898 at Halam near Southwell, Arthur Wheat moved as a young boy to Selston and his early cricket was for Selston Town, with whom he played for three seasons and he had five seasons with Jacksdale.
-He joined the Notts ground staff in 1923 and from 1924 was regular Second XI wicket-keeper.
-In addition he was a moderate left-hand batsman and a right-arm bowler.
+Born on 13 May 1898 at Halam near Southwell, Arthur Bradley Wheat moved as a young boy to Selston and his early cricket was for Selston Town, with whom he played for three seasons, and five seasons with Jacksdale.
+He joined the Notts ground staff in 1923 and from 1924 was the regular Second XI wicket-keeper.
+In addition, he was a moderate left-hand batsman and a right-arm bowler.

 Lilley was an ever present in 1934 and 1935 and when at last it appeared that Lilley was losing his touch in 1936, Wheat found he had another rival in Cecil Maxwell.
 Wheat was the regular Notts keeper in the three seasons preceding the Second World War, but again he had to make way when Maxwell was available for selection.

-In 1937 he hit 52* versus Glamorgan at Cardiff adding an unbroken 87 for the ninth wicket with Bill Voce.
+In 1937 he hit 52no versus Glamorgan at Cardiff, adding an unbroken 87 for the ninth wicket with Bill Voce.
 He also made 52 versus Essex at Chelmsford in 1938 and helped Heane add 106 for the eighth wicket.
-His final first-class match was v Worcestershire at New Road on 30 and 31 August 1939.
+His final First-Class match was v Worcestershire at New Road in August 1939.
 In 91 matches for Notts he scored 1,127 runs @13.41 with 152 catches and 22 stumpings.

 Wheat was a useful soccer player and part-time professional in the Central Alliance League.